 Food is supposed to be a pleasure.
 Something we look forward to, that nurtures us, and shared with others.
 Unfortunately this is not what happens with IBS.
 Food becomes that very touchy subject at every meal.
 Especially if you deal with food intolerance.

 And don’t forget that there are times where you eat exactly what you should – and get a flare-up anyway.
 Despite doing your best.
+So with IBS, don’t beat yourself up.
+You’re really doing your best, every day.

 Please don’t look at eating something “sensitive” as self-sabotage, and that you are failing.
 Or that there is something wrong with you, because that’s just not true.